 The blockchain service is arguably the most important part of the project, as it allows the network to reach consensus on the state of the protocol itself.
-It is responsible for handling the life cycle of blocks, and applies the fork choice rule and state transition function provided by the core package to advance the beacon chain.
+It is responsible for handling the life cycle of blocks, and applying the fork choice rule and state transition function provided by the core package to advance the beacon chain.

 The operations service handles important information contained in blocks on the beacon chain, such as voluntary validator exits, proposals, attestations, slashings and more.
 The operation is received from the sync service via the P2P network, or from data the node retrieves locally.

-The core package implements the Ethereum 2.0 state transition function, as well as the core helpers and utilities.
+The core package implements the Ethereum beacon chain state transition function, as well as the core helpers and utilities.
 Every function that manages block processing, epoch processing, validator shuffling and finality is defined within this package.
 It is designed to be a near-identical translation of the official specification.
 The aim is to keep this package as free of outside code as possible, and it is comprised of mostly pure functions which do not require access to the other services across Prysm to function.

 The sync service has two responsibilities: ensuring the local beacon chain is up-to-date with the latest canonical head and state as observed by the network, and to listen and respond to requests for new block announcements from peers.
 The service was designed to be as independent as possible from the rest of the system, and is the main point of interaction for peers over the P2P network.
 Everything in the sync service runs concurrently through a single

 Start() function, which handles several different message requests and responses.